How to Compete Without Selling First

 They need to sell their current home first.

 In competitive markets like San Diego, Los Angeles, and the San Francisco Bay Area, that requirement can be the difference between winning and losing.
+Often, the best way to bridge this gap is through strategic Hard Money Loans.

 Why Selling First Feels Like the Safe Option